-As noted above, the Company's audited consolidated financial statements as of December 31, 2020 and 2019 and for the years ended December 31, 2020 and 2019 have been prepared in accordance with IFRS.
-The policies applied are based on IFRS issued and outstanding as of April 28, 2021 which is the date at which the Company's Board of Directors approved the audited consolidated financial statements.
+As noted above, the Company's condensed interim consolidated financial statements as of June 30, 2021 and December 31, 2020 and for the six-month periods ended June 30, 2021 and 2020 have been prepared in accordance with IFRS.
+The policies applied are based on IFRS issued and outstanding as of August 30, 2021 which is the date at which the Company's Board of Directors approved the audited consolidated financial statements.